-The Sun Sentinel has identified certain "hot spots" throughout South Florida where you are more likely to be pulled over by the Florida Highway Patrol.
+The Sun Sentinel has identified certain "hot spots" throughout Miami-Dade County where you are more likely to be pulled over by the Florida Highway Patrol.

 While getting pulled over for a traffic violation - such as speeding or improper lane change - are not criminal offenses, a traffic stop is a perfect (and legal) opportunity for law enforcement to make observations that can result in criminal charges.
 These observations may include the smell of marijuana or the impairment of the driver.
 Either of these observations can, and almost always do, lead to arrests for charges such as possession of marijuana and DUI.

 To avoid unnecessary police encounters, be especially careful to drive carefully in these cities: